-Digital Trip Files ("DTF")

-Trip files are sets of documents filed by Ground Operations to record flight arrivals, with each file containing an average of 20 sheets of A4 documents.
+Digital Trip Files ("DTF") Trip files are sets of documents filed ¥ 591,450 by Ground Operations to record flight arrivals, with each file containing an sheets average of 20 sheets of A4 documents.
 Fully implemented in 2024, the DTF was upgraded with a user-friendly interface and cloud storage.

-Auto-Upload of Passenger Manifest

-In 2024, passenger manifests for both inbound and outbound Kuala Lumpur flights were automatically transmitted to the relevant immigration authorities within 30 minutes of the actual time of departure ("ATD"), thus enhancing operational efficiency.
+Auto-Upload of Passenger Manifest In 2024, passenger manifests for both ≥ 59,145 inbound and outbound Kuala Lumpur flights were automatically transmitted sheets to the relevant immigration authorities within 30 minutes of the actual time operational efficiency.